ngs-docs/2021-GGG298/Week10-advanced_intro_UNIX_and_integration/README.md

 done
 ```

-If that command looks right, run it for realz:
+If that command looks right, run it for real:

 ```
 for i in *.fq